federicogiannini13/scl-practical-guide/README.md

 Both scenarios refer to the Domain Incremental Learning setting with five experiences, each including the same two binary labels 0 and 1.

+# Requirements
+`requirements.txt` contains the package to be installed with Python 3.10.12

 # **Datasets**
 The `datasets` folder contains csv files whose names follow the following structure: `<dataset>_<umap_dim>red_<scenario>_<conf_id>conf_<train/test>.csv`.